DraKOCDS/CoreSnip/README.md

 # CoreSnip
-.Net Core utilities and code snippet that some day could become a Nuget package
+.Net Core utilities and code snippets that some day could become Nuget packages